Śakra (Buddhism): Theravāda

 Sakka's mythology and character is expounded upon in the Pali Canon, particularly in the Sakka Saṃyutta of the Saṃyutta Nikāya.
 Sakka plays a significant role in several of the Jātaka tales.

 The commentator Buddhaghoṣa has identified Sakka as being identical to Vajrapāṇi.
+Thus, Sakka is identified as a Bodhisattva.

 In the Mahāparinibbāna Sutta (DN 16), Sakka speaks the following verse, which has become standard in Buddhist funeral rites:

 Mahāyāna

 In the Book of Equanimity, Śakra plays a central role in the fourth koan.

 In the Mahāparinirvāṇa Sūtra, Śakra utters a stanza in response to the Buddha's death as a recognition of the Four Noble Truths.
 It is identical to the Pali formula found in the corresponding sutta.:

 He is also recognized as one of the Twenty-Four Guardian Devas in Chinese Buddhist tradition.

 Iconography

 In Southeast Asia's Theravada communities, Śakra is depicted with blue or black skin, alongside a mount, Airavata, a three-headed elephant.